hlxwell/gorm-auditable/README.md

 # GORM Auditable

-The purpose of Gorm-Auditable project for solving user want to know the difference between each changes, also who made those changes.
+The purpose of Gorm-Auditable project for solving users wants to know the difference between each change, also who made those changes.
 This project is inspired by [Paper Trail](https://github.com/paper-trail-gem/paper_trail).
-The difference from [QOR audited](https://github.com/qor/audited) is QOR audited only record who made the last change, but cannot show the difference.
+The difference from [QOR audited](https://github.com/qor/audited) is QOR audited only records who made the last change but cannot show the difference.

 ## Features

-- Created a Versions Table, will record each new version of your tracked database records.
+- Be able to record each new version of your tracked database records. (only support insert and update for now)
 - Be able to track who did the change.

 ## How to use